 Just like humans, your dogs exposed skin is at risk of burning and sun damage.
 Protect them from the sun’s harmful UV rays by applying a pet approved sunscreen to areas that are not shielded by fur, such as the belly, ears and nose.
 White haired dogs or short haired breeds are particularly susceptible to sun damage, so extra care should be taken to ensure they are well protected from the sun.

-If you require additional information on summer grooming or our Pet Health Club, which includes year-round flea and parasite treatment as well as nail clipping services, please contact our friendly reception team who will be more than happy to help.
+If you require additional information on summer grooming or the Pet Health Club, which includes year-round flea and parasite treatment as well as nail clipping services, please contact our friendly reception team who will be more than happy to help.